OpenModelica/OMTeaching/Tutorials/MODPROD22/Tutorial2/README.md

 ## How to
 Open 'FMI for Composite Modeling, Co-simulation and Model Exchange.pdf' and read along.
-The presentation will tell you how to install
+The presentation will tell you how to install the needed software.

 ## Requirements